 For the RA patients, the antibody response was considered “normal” four weeks after the third dose if it was within one standard deviation of the response in 50 healthy controls four to eight weeks after their second dose of COVID-19 vaccine (the final in their primary series):

-- 43% of RA patients had a normal anti-S response (SARS-CoV-2 spike protein)
+• 43% of RA patients had a normal anti-S response to the SARS-CoV-2 spike protein

-- 62% of RA patients had a normal anti-RBD response (receptor binding domain of the spike protein)
+• 62% of RA patients had a normal anti-RBD response to the receptor binding domain of the spike protein

 T-cell Response

-The researchers assessed the activation of T cells by stimulating peripheral blood mononuclear cells with SARS-CoV-2 peptide pool.
+The researchers assessed the activation of T cells by stimulating peripheral blood mononuclear cells with commercially available SARS-CoV-2 peptide pool (Miltenyi Biotec).
+The peptide pool includes lyophilized peptides covering the complete protein coding sequence of the SARS-CoV-2 spike glycoprotein.
 The primary outcome was the frequency of stimulated CD4 T cells expressing ≥2 activation markers (IFN-γ, TNF, IL-2, 4–1BB, CD40L, CD69) minus the frequency of unstimulated CD4 T cells expressing ≥2 activation markers:

-- Frequencies of activated T cells significantly increased in RA patients after the third dose of the COVID-19 vaccine (fold-change, 1.52; P<0.0001)
+• Frequency of activated T cells was significantly increased in RA patients after the third dose of the COVID-19 vaccine (fold-change, 1.52; P<0.0001)

 Changes in T-cell responses did not correlate with changes in antibody levels.